Geometric origin of adversarial vulnerability in deep learning

 As expected, the accuracy of all models decreases with increasing attack strength.
-However, deeper layers exhibit significantly stronger robustness, with slower performance degradation under both attack types (Fig.~\ref{robust}).
-This observation is consistent with our previous analysis of data separation in modeling and representation visualization.
-We further compare our method with a baseline network of identical architecture trained by an end-to-end backpropagation.
-Under both FGSM and Gaussian attacks, the baseline displays a lower robustness, highlighting the advantage of our layer-wise geometry-adware deep learning in terms of balancing test accuracy and adversarial robustness.
+However, deeper layers exhibit significantly stronger robustness, with slower performance degradation under both attack types [Fig.~\ref{robust} (a,b)].
+This observation is consistent with our previous theoretical analysis.
+Note that backpropagation is not robust.
+While the robustness can be improved by adding adversarial examples for training (adversarial training~\cite{Madry-2018}, see also~\cite{SM}), an extra optimization (min-max) should be done, and moreover, the adversarial training renders the standard accuracy on clean data to drop~\cite{Adv-2018d}, especially on complex datasets such as CIFAR-10 and ImageNet.
+Fig.~\ref{robust} (c-e) highlights the advantage of our layer-wise geometry-aware deep learning in terms of balancing test accuracy and adversarial robustness.

-How $(\alpha,\beta)$ affects adversarial robustness depends on the attack type (Fig.~\ref{robust}).
-As the depth increases, the heatmap of the FGSM attack gets similar to the attack-free accuracy map shown in Fig.~\ref{data_acc}, while the heatmap of the Gaussian attack looks similar to the attack-free map.

-It was revealed that recorded population activity in the visual cortex of awake mice shows a power law behavior in the principal component spectrum of the population responses~\cite{Nature-2019}, i.e., the $n$th biggest principal component (PC) variance scales as $n^{-\gamma}$, where $\gamma$ is the exponent of the power law.
+It was revealed that recorded population activity in the visual cortex of awake mice shows power-law behavior in the principal component spectrum of the population responses~\cite{Nature-2019}, i.e., the $n$th biggest principal component (PC) variance scales as $n^{-\gamma}$, where $\gamma$ is the exponent of the power law.
 A larger exponent value (than one typically) reflects an intrinsic property of a smooth coding in biological neural networks~\cite{Nature-2019}.
 Our GAL bears a certain level of biological plausibility, and thus, one natural question is how smooth the representation manifold is in our case.